 When I do that, I can immediately feel the other person, their emotions, fears, openness and I can sense their guides, angels and ancestors.
 I don’t necessarily hear thoughts, I feel what they feel.
 It’s called clairsentience – to sense clearly.
 It’s my forte.
 Clients ask questions if they have them, and by connecting with their guides and mine, and the energies of the people they ask about, I do as many Tarot spreads that are necessary to answer them.
 I also do an Astrological spread which covers a little bit of everything in their lives if they don’t know exactly what to ask.

-In the past several years as my gifts have grown with constant use, I’ve barely needed to use the cards at all, but I love them – they are dear old friends and have taught me so much.
+In the past several years as my gifts have grown with constant use, I’ve barely needed to use the cards at all.
+But I love them – they are dear old friends and have taught me so much.
 I’ve found most people like to see the spreads even if they don’t know what they mean.

 I work a lot with past lives and how they influence the present.
 Seeing past lives is very easy for me.
 I let my mind open like a blank movie screen behind my eyes and wait for the pictures and the feelings.
 As they come, it’s like I’m back in whatever time I’m accessing and I can see and smell and feel everything about that life, the path my client took back then, the people from the present who shared the life and, frequently, how my client died, if it has relevance to their present situation.
+It’s my version of accessing the Akashic records.

 Some of the past lives I remember for myself bounced me between an arc in the military (I’m especially good with weapons this time around) or serving as an Oracle or soothsayer in ancient times, which is probably why the Tarot was so easy for me to learn.
 I share this knowledge or accessing past lives with people in a class that includes a Past Life Meditation so they can learn to find their own histories.

 I’ve done a lot of work in understanding the changes we as humanity and the Earth as a living being are experiencing heading in this powerful change of one two thousand year-long astrological Age into another (moving from the Piscean Age into the Aquarian Age on December 21, 2012).
-Working in public atmospheres like the Psychic Eye Book Shoppe and The Green Man store, seeing many clients in a single day, gave me the ability to see patterns of change as they occurred.
+Working in public environments like the Psychic Eye Book Shoppe and The Green Man store, and seeing so many clients in a single day, gave me the ability to see patterns of change as they occurred.
 On my own, I still see the patterns by knowing what to look for and through simple observation.

 I know I have been given a wonderful gift that comes with serious responsibilities.
 I don’t take them lightly but I also don’t present the information too seriously – people are afraid enough as it is without being scared that I’m going to tell them something they can’t handle.
 Knowing what’s going to happen is one thing, knowing how to tell the client so it helps them is something else.